maubanel/UE5-Blueprints/dynamic-materials/README.md

 ##### `Step 16.`\|`ITB`| :large_blue_diamond: :small_orange_diamond:   :small_blue_diamond:

+Nothing will happen with this light until the execution pin is connected.
+Then press the <kbd>Compile</kbd> button so that the changes can run in engine.

 ![alt_text](images/.jpg)

 <img src="https://via.placeholder.com/500x2/45D7CA/45D7CA" alt="drawing" height="2px" alt = ""/>

 ##### `Step 17.`\|`ITB`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

+Make sure the compile is succesful by checking to see that there is a green checkmark by the compile button.

 ![alt_text](images/.jpg)